MohdArshad-cell/ApplyEase/README.md

-AplyEase
-Custom Gem

-Show thinking
-Of course.
-Here is a README.md file that summarizes all the progress we've made on the AplyEase project so far.

 AplyEase - AI-Powered Job Application Platform 🚀
 This is a full-stack web application designed to streamline the job application process.
 This project features a secure backend API built with Java Spring Boot and a responsive, user-friendly frontend created with plain HTML, CSS, and JavaScript.